bobaseb/energetically-coherent-computation/index.md

 - in computational functionalism
 - in energetic functionalism
 - physical requirements for consciousness

+Intentional behavior
+- coherent organization of
+- emergence from self-organization
+- relationship to agency
+- role in conscious states

 Information density
 - relative to energetic costs